We interview distinguished artists and designers to explore their work and uncover the secrets of their creative process.

 “Llamas’ valley” series with Munich-based blogger Igor Josif (Image credit: Lina Skukauskė)

-Looking through your portfolio on Behance, I see that you also take a lot of photos outdoors.
-You have a wonderful series of photos from Southern France, and I was also really drawn to the photos of your hiking trip in Bavaria.
+Q: Looking through your portfolio on Behance, I see that you also take a lot of photos outdoors.
+What are some of the unique challenges in shooting outdoors?

 I really like shooting outdoors.
 The type of photos I take outdoors are much more spontaneous because they’re usually taken on small or big trips or at events.
 This comes with specific challenges.
 You can’t plan a lot, you can’t take all the gear you want, weather and light can be changing constantly, and places and events just show up right in front of your eyes.